About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 Another important fee here is the annual fee, which, at $49, is lower than five of the six credit cards in our best airline rewards card article.

-Reviews of the U.S. Bank FlexPerks Travel Rewards Visa
+How the U.S. Bank FlexPerks Travel Rewards Compares to Other Cards

 We think that the FlexPerks Travel Rewards card has some excellent advantages and few disadvantages.